 The German version of Commonwealth was retitled Heartland.
 The highlight of Goebel’s career came when Heartland was announced as Diogenes’ lead title in their spring catalog.

-Goebel continues to live in Kentucky with his wife and son.
-His non-creative interests are watching WWE professional wrestling; learning to speak German; and watching movies and a few TV shows.
+Goebel continues to live in Kentucky.
+His non-creative interests are watching WWE professional wrestling; learning to speak German and Spanish; and watching movies and a few TV shows.

 photo by Isolde Ohlbaum